scimusmn/drupal_twitter_bootstrap/readme.md

 * git clone git://github.com/scimusmn/drupal_twitter_bootstrap.git
 * ./install.sh

-The install script uses git to pull the appropraite version of the Twitter Bootstrap system as a submodule of this repo.
+The install script uses git to pull the appropriate version of the Twitter Bootstrap system as a submodule of this repo.